faranalytics/js-html-renderer/README.md

 ## "Hello, World!"
 Example

-In this example you will create a multi-lingual Greeter application.
+In this hypothetical example you will create a multi-lingual Greeter application.
 You will create an HTTP server that listens on port 3000 and serves dynamic content that contains greetings from around the world.
 Please see the [Hello, World!](https://github.com/faranalytics/js-html-renderer/tree/main/examples/hello_world) example for a working implementation.

 ### Import Node's native HTTP server, the `Template` type, relevant HTML tags, and a dictionary of "Hello, World!" greetings.
 ```ts